 For petrol people, there's the VW Group's familiar 150PS 1.5-litre TSI EVO unit, available with either manual or DSG auto transmission.
 Up to a quarter of Passat sales are expected to be taken by the Plug-in hybrid petrol/electric GTE version, which mates a 1.4 TSI petrol engine with an electric motor.
 This derivative now uses an upgraded lithium-ion battery which now enables a longer 36-mile WLTP-rated driving range.
-Across the line-up, there's a new 'Travel Assist' feature which allows the car to be driven at highway speeds in partly automated mode.

 The difficulty in attracting buyers away from the likes of BMW and Audi is that you need your product to offer all the attractions of a BMW and Audi but at a more competitive price.
 That includes looking as expensive as these brands, which is something the Passat has often struggled to achieve.
 Not any more.
 At least not from the outside, where this facelifted version of the eighth generation Passat looks sleek, chiselled and polished, with full-LED head and tail lights that emphasise the car's width.

 Inside, cabin quality is at least the equal of what you'd find in more expensive premium brand mid-sized saloon, especially if you're able to stretch to one of the higher trim levels.
 The interior features a big central 8-inch screen and a set of optional digital 'virtual' dials.
 The seats, as in most Volkswagens, initially feel unyielding but are supremely comfortable over longer distances.
 Three adults can fit in the back too - there's far more space than you'd get in a 3 Series, a C-Class or an A4.
 The boot measures an enormous 586-litres, while the estate gets even more, with 650-litres available under the tonneau.